LaunchCodeEducation/lchs/src/chapters/databases-part2/db-setup.rst

    table.
 Each new row includes a string for ``coordinates`` and the value ``False`` for the ``guessed`` column.
 #.
 Note the unused row and column labels (``X, Y, 0``, and ``11``).
 There is a
-   reason for these extra labels, but we won't explore that until later in the chapter.
-(Link to game logic section).
+   reason for these extra labels, but we won't explore that until the :ref:`end of the chapter <check-surroundings-walkthrough>`.

-.. todo:: Insert link to game logic section here (why include X/Y and 0/11 labels).